Saibot393/perceptive/README.md

 #### Walls/Tokens/Tiles:
 - Can be spotted: to activate the spotting feature on this wall
+- Reveal when spotted: to make specific objects visible when spotted (overrides game settings when active)
 - Passive perception DC: to set the DC for passive perception (-1 for impossible)
 - Active perception DC: to set the DC for actove perception (-1 for impossible, empty to synch with passive DC)
 - Spotting Range: to set a specific range in which this object can be spotted